AlexETay7/Rock-Paper-Scissors-Game/README.md

 $ python RPC.py
 </pre>

+From here just follow along with the prompts and try to win!

 *Note that the '$' character is not typed, that's just to symbolize being in the terminal*